Computer Science Student

 An automated medical image analysis tool that applies the Fuzzy C-Means (FCM) soft clustering algorithm to segment brain tumor regions from MRI scans.
 Built as a Streamlit web application, users can adjust the number of clusters and fuzziness parameter to analyze segmentation results in real time.

-An interactive Bitcoin backtesting simulator built as the public deliverable of a PKL undergraduate research project.
-Users run live backtests with fully customizable CBBI threshold and allocation parameters across 14 years of BTC data, powered by a Numba JIT-compiled engine for fast computation.
-The app also surfaces optimization outcomes from 1.29 million parameter combinations, with interactive equity curves, CBBI signal overlays, sensitivity heatmaps, and export for trade logs and top parameter sets.
+An interactive Bitcoin backtesting simulator.
+Users run backtests with customizable threshold and asset allocation parameters across 14 years of BTC data, powered by a Numba JIT-compiled engine.
+The dashboard displays results from 1.29 million combinations with equity curves, signal overlays, and sensitivity heatmaps.

 Keywords: Quantitative Finance, Optimization, Backtesting, On-chain Metrics